WOA-Project/SurfaceDuo-Guides/Other/ExtractingPartitions.md

-# Extract the boot.img file or other partitions
+# Extract the boot partition or other partitions

 ## Files/Tools Needed 📃